-I loved how bright and cheery the centre of the city of Dublin is.
-From shopfronts to street art, the city has an infectious use of colour and design.
+I loved how bright and cheery the centre of this city is.
+The Dublin street art scene has imbued it with an infectious use of colour and design.
 As my friend Dave pointed out, even the electricity boxes have been painted with their own unique designs!
 Here are some of my favourite photos I took on my trip to Dublin last week.

 And while you’re thinking about this amazing city, don’t miss my full Dublin travel guide!